-The complication of a flu or measles pandemic extends beyond individuals affected.
+The complications of viral outbreak extends beyond the individuals affected.
 Reductions in the workforce could also occur for the following reasons – employees caring for sick family members, caring for children due to school closures or simply staying away for fear of contamination.

 Impacts can be immediate and expensive.
 Effective recovery can be time consuming if not properly planned.
 Therefore, it is essential for organisations to have a business continuity plan that can be readily applied to these situations, or any situation that could potentially cause a major business disruption.
 A robust business continuity plan should not only address the recovery of technology and facilities, but place a large emphasis on the human component.